A Fool There Was (1915 film)

 A Fool There Was is an American silent drama film produced by William Fox, directed by Frank Powell, and starring Theda Bara.
 Released in 1915, the film was long considered controversial for such risqué intertitle cards as "Kiss me, my fool!"

 A Fool There Was is one of the few extant films featuring Theda Bara.
 It popularised the word vamp (short for vampire), which describes a femme fatale who causes the moral degradation of those she seduces, first fascinating and then exhausting her victims.

 In 2015, the United States Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".

 Plot

 John Schuyler (Edward José), a rich Wall Street lawyer and diplomat, is a husband and a devoted family man.
 He is sent to England on a diplomatic mission without his wife and daughter.
-On the ship he meets the "Vampire woman" (Theda Bara)-a psychic vampire described as "a woman of the vampire species"-who uses her charms to seduce men, only to leave after ruining their lives.
+On the ship he meets the "Vampire woman" (Theda Bara) – a psychic vampire described as "a woman of the vampire species" – who uses her charms to seduce men, only to leave after ruining their lives.
 Schuyler is yet another one of her victims who falls completely under her control.
-In the process of succumbing to her will, he abandons his family, loses his job, his social standing, and becomes a raving drunkard.
-All attempts by his family to get him to return fail and the hapless "fool" plunges ever deeper into physical and mental degradation.
+In the process of succumbing to her will, he abandons his family, loses his job and social standing, and becomes a raving drunkard.
+All attempts by his family to get him to return fail, and the hapless "fool" plunges ever deeper into physical and mental degradation.